trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/sound1.png

-:numref:`Figure %s: Mixer Controls <sound2>` shows the mixer application which can be opened by either clicking the "Mixer" button shown in Figure 8.14a or by typing
+:numref:`Figure %s: Mixer Controls <sound2>` shows the mixer application which can be opened by either clicking the "Mixer" button shown in :numref:`Figure %s: Mixer Icon <sound1>` or by typing :command:`pc-mixer -notray`.
-:command:`pc-mixer -notray`.

 .. _sound2: